 Going for the (LEED) Gold

-Our team is currently working on the design of an early childhood education facility for Wesleyan University.
+Our team worked on the design and construction of an early childhood education facility for Wesleyan University.
 This is a learning center for infants, toddlers, and preschool-aged children of Wesleyan staff and faculty, as well as for residents of the neighborhood in which it is located.

 The university has a standard of LEED Gold equivalence for all of its new buildings.
-We’re creating a design that will not only meet those goals but will also include more stringent building envelope and mechanical system standards for this facility.
+We created a design that will not only meet those goals but will also include more stringent building envelope and mechanical system standards for this facility.

 To do that, we use a variety of tools to calculate, measure, and meet sustainability requirements, as described below.